Eberlestock X2 Vs Badlands 2200

 We would take the Eberlestock X2 if we were going on longer trips or needed a more functional hunting bag.
 The Badlands 2200 would be perfect for anyone who didn’t need a larger compartment for carrying more water.

-Other than those main differences, both bags are pretty similar, and we feel confident you would be happy with either or.
+Other than those main differences, both bags are pretty similar, and we feel confident you would be happy with either one.